OpenFn/ConSoSci/docs/3-wcs-grievances.md

        custom_fields: {'1234567890123456': dataValue('body.OneDriveFolder')}

 ii.
 Multiple Choice / Drop-down Kobo fields.
-These fileds typically have a list of pre-defined choices that users must select from.
+These fields typically have a list of pre-defined choices that users must select from.
 In Asana, these are mapped to `enum_options` which also have their unique gid values for every single choice in kobo.
 The key-value pair statements needed to populate the custom fields are also auto-generated in Job #1.
 These parameters are structured as follows:

        custom_fields: {
           1234567890123456: state =>
           state.formatMapping[dataValue('body.GrievanceOrSuggestion')(state)],
        }

-iii.
 For the Task name in Asana, we used a combination of (1) the GrievanceID (filled in by the survey respondent) and (2) the unique, auto-generated KoboToolbox ID ( `_id` ).
 This was assigned to the `name` key in the `upsert()` method as follows:

        name: state =>
          `${dataValue('body.GrievanceID')(state)} (KoboID:${dataValue('body._id')(state)})`,